phpearth/docs/security/ssl.md

----
-title: "How to Install SSL Certificate and Enable HTTPS?"
+# How to Install SSL Certificate and Enable HTTPS?
-updated: "September 12, 2016"
-permalink: "/faq/security/ssl-certificates-and-https/"
----

 HTTPS is a protocol for secure communication over network.
 It is recommended to use it on all sites these days for security reasons, specially when dealing with